-He ended up being a huge help.
+Scary Guy ended up being a huge help.
 One time, I text him an SOS because the well pump had shut down.
-Within 8 minutes he appeared, fixed the issue with a twig he snapped off a nearby shrub and went on down the road.
+Within minutes he appeared, fixed the issue with a twig he snapped off a nearby shrub and went on down the road.
+Total time, maybe 8 minutes.
+The due repaired my well with a twig!
 I’m pretty sure the only words he spoke were ‘Josh, let me show you what I did’.

 Josh and I just looked at each other with our mouths agape – whaaaat – who is he?
 Some kind of Chuck Norris or something?
-He fixed it with a twig!
+Did I say he fixed it with a twig?!